hvardhan20/phone-finder/README.md

-    "disable_find_phone_logging": <Boolean value as false or true. true for disable logging>, "disable_trainer_logging": <Boolean value as false or true. true for disable logging>, "disable_error_reporting": <Boolean value as false or true. true for disable logging>, "predicted_radius": <Radius of the small cirle drawn on image while displaying predicted center of phone>
+    "disable_find_phone_logging": <Boolean value as false or true. true for disable logging>, "disable_trainer_logging": <Boolean value as false or true. true for disable logging>, "disable_error_reporting": <Boolean value as false or true. true for disable logging>, "show_predictions": <Boolean value to determine if you see the predicted location of center of phone>
+    "predicted_radius": <Radius of the small cirle drawn on image while displaying predicted center of phone>
 }
 ```